Healing Emotional Trauma

 Knack Absolute Abs:

 Routines for a Fit and Firm Core.
-She was named Best Personal Trainer in Los Angeles for 2007 by Elite Traveler Magazine.
+She was named Best Personal Trainer in Los Angeles in 2007 by Elite Traveler Magazine.

-JJ vividly reminds us that the word ‘fitness’ is not just about the state of one’s physical body, but also the factors which determine a person’s overall well being.
+JJ vividly reminds us that the word ‘fitness’ is not just about the state of one’s physical body, but also the factors that determine a person’s overall well-being.